Understanding colour polymorphism in birds

 Impact of the project

-This project will add to our understanding and theory about the maintenance of genetic diversity in populations.
+This project will add to our understanding of the maintenance of genetic diversity in populations.
 It provided the first empirical evidence for the light level hypothesis for the maintenance of colour polymorphism in birds that is now experimentally tested.

 Dr Arjun Amar (FIAO, UCT)